 Seated in the elegant and ornate Promenade, it’s the perfect choice to enjoy a classic British treat.
 With a magnum of Laurent-Perrier brut champagne popped, we began our Dorchester afternoon tea extravaganza.

-When it came to the tea I opted for the traditional Dorchester Afternoon Blend.
+I opted for the traditional Dorchester Afternoon Blend.
 There were a variety of blends on offer plus some really interesting floral combinations.

 The traditional fillings were Norfolk Black chicken on sage and onion bread; 21-day aged slow-cooked beef; Lincolnshire onion chutney and wholegrain mustard mayonnaise and oak-smoked salmon with English wasabi and lemon butter on caraway bread.